Criteria for Choosing a Bail Bondsman

 The concepts of “safety” versus “justice” aren’t separate issues, says Tampa, Florida attorney Jeff Korzenik.
 “Criminal justice reforms are often perceived as offering a trade-off between public safety and greater justice for people with criminal records.
 This is a false choice and a way of thinking that could ultimately undermine progress on both fronts.
 Understanding the important role that employment plays in rehabilitation and the barriers to such employment offers a new framework for evaluating public policies.”

-Korzenik argues that recidivism is directly tied to high unemployment rates for newly released defendants, and policies and regulations which restrict employment opportunities for people with a criminal background need to be restructured.
+Korzenik argues that recidivism is directly tied to high unemployment rates for newly released defendants, and policies and regulations that restrict employment opportunities for people with a criminal background need to be restructured.

 Proposition 20 in California also is under fire.
 Per a recent editorial in The Mercury News: "The last thing California needs is a return to the tough-on-crime days of the 1990s that largely failed to lower crime rates and resulted in massive prison overcrowding and skyrocketing costs to taxpayers.”